erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 </plist>
 ```

-And finally, If you don't know what extension type you have installed or the identifier of the one you want to target, you can use the `-debug` option:
+And finally, If you don't know what extension type you have installed or the identifier of the one you want to target, you can use the `-debug` argument.

 ```shell
 gnes -identifier "com.example.fake.contentFilter" -type contentFilter -debug